WICG/attribution-reporting-api/AGGREGATE.md

 is enabled, additional debug fields will be present in aggregatable reports, including the cleartext payloads, to allow downstream systems to verify that reports are constructed correctly.
-If debugging is enabled, the `shared_info` will include the flag `debug_mode: 1` to allow the aggregation service to support debugging functionality on debug reports.
+If debugging is enabled, the `shared_info` will include the flag `debug_mode: "enabled"` to allow the aggregation service to support debugging functionality on debug reports.

 ### Contribution bounding and budgeting